aurora-is-near/AIPs/AIPs/aip-8.md

 The "Collision resistance" property of cryptographic hashing functions, and specifically of the `keccak256` function (`hash`), establishes the difficulty to find two different inputs `x1` and `x2` such `hash(x1) = hash(x2)`.
 Let us call this property `P0`.

-We heavily rely on the security offered by the composition of a hashing functions, so offering the same security model as known blockchains, having its roots on Merkle Trees and in `P0`.
-We will then assume safely, that any data point change in a chain or tree of compositions of a hash function, will result on a “different” output.
+We heavily rely on the security offered by the composition of hashing functions, so offering the same security model as known blockchains, having its roots on Merkle Trees and in `P0`.
+We will then assume safely, that any data point change in a chain or tree of compositions of a hash function, will result in a “different” output.
 Let us call this property `P1`.

-Every parameter on the transactions hash computation and on the final block hashchain computation, is the result of hash operation.
-This ensures that the bytes-concatenation `||` operations that are applied to the parameters on both computations are injective, since the parameters have the same fixed size.
+Every parameter on the transactions hash computation and on the final block hashchain computation is the result of a hash operation.
+This ensures that the bytes-concatenation `||` operations that are applied to the parameters on both computations are injective since the parameters have the same fixed size.
 This is important so a bad actor cannot shift bytes from one parameter to the next one to create another input with the same resulting concatenation.
 Let us call this property `P2`.

-### Break attempts
+### Break Attempts

-Without losing generality, lets assume that a bad actor attempts to change at least the `input` value of a transaction `t_x` in a block `B`.
+Without losing generality, let’s assume that a bad actor attempts to change at least the `input` value of a transaction `t_x` in a block `B`.
 Below are the original `_1` and new `_2` computations of the intrinsic transaction hash of `t_x`.

 ```
 intrinsic_tx_hash_1 = hash(hash(method_name) || hash(input_bytes_1) || hash(output_bytes))
 intrinsic_tx_hash_2 = hash(hash(method_name) || hash(input_bytes_2) || hash(output_bytes))
 ```

 Since at least the `input` it’s different, then its respective hash value should be "different" by `P0`.
 By `P2`, we can then claim that the general hash functions inputs would be different after the bytes-concatenation.
-Then again, by `P0` the resulting intrinsic intrinsic transaction hash output should be "different", so `tx_hash_1 != tx_hash_2`.
+Then again, by `P0` the resulting intrinsic transaction hash output should be "different", so `tx_hash_1 != tx_hash_2`.

-This different intrinsic transaction hash `tx_hash_2` of `t_x` will cause a difference in the transactions hash of `B`, by `P1`, since its computation is a compositions of hash functions that includes the intrinsic transaction hash of `t_x`.
+This different intrinsic transaction hash `tx_hash_2` of `t_x` will cause a difference in the transactions hash of `B`, by `P1`, since its computation is a composition of hash functions that includes the intrinsic transaction hash of `t_x`.
 So, instead of having transactions hash `txs_hash_1` for `B`, we would have `txs_hash_2`.

 In another case, let’s assume that the attempt is to add a transaction to `B`.
 Then, there will be also a change in the compositions of the hashing functions for the computation of the transactions hash, thus resulting in a "different" value because of `P1`.
-Similar would happen in case of removing a transaction from `B`.
+Similar would happen in the case of removing a transaction from `B`.

 In summary, any change to the transactions of `B` would result in a different value `txs_hash_2` of the transactions hash.
 Having a different value of the transactions hash, then the block hashchain of `B` should be "different", because of `P2` and `P0`.
 So `block_hashchain_B_1 != block_hashchain_B_2` (probabilistically speaking), by applying properties `P2` and `P0`.

-It worth also to mention that any attempts to tamper with the block height or to use a different previous block hashchain, would result also in a "different" block hashchain value for `B`, because of `P2` and `P0` too.
+It is worth also mentioning that any attempts to tamper with the block height or to use a different previous block hashchain, would result also in a "different" block hashchain value for `B`, because of `P2` and `P0` too.

 Finally, once the block hashchain of a block in the stream has changed, then we can claim that the computed block hashchain of the last completed block of the stream would be "different" from the known one in the Engine.
-This is because the computation of the block hashchain is the compositions of hashing functions, so `P1` applies:
+This is because the computation of the block hashchain is the composition of hashing functions, so `P1` applies:

 ```block_hashchain = hash(chain_id_hash || contract_account_id_hash || hash(block_height.to_be_bytes()) || previous_block_hashchain || txs_hash)```